1st Year

 - Development in space

-- The rhythm, the balance
+- Rhythm, balance

-- The grammar of the gesture
+- The grammar of gesture

 NEUTRAL MASK